Rex5R/gargantuascript/README.md

 # gargantuascript
-This script adds a vibe from the movie "Interstellar"
+This script adds the black hole "Gargantua" from the movie interstellar